-Weekly Activity Log -

-(9 pt. per week X 16 weeks = 144 pts Total)
+Weekly Activity Log - (9 pt. per week X 16 weeks = 144 pts Total)

-Expectations Not Met (0 points) Met (1-2 points) Exceeds (3 points) Timely submission Did not submit Weekly Submitted Weekly of Weekly Activity Activity Log by the end Activity Log by Log of the day, Friday at the end of the day, 11:59pm.
-Friday at 11:59pm.
-1
+Expectations Not Met (0 points) Met (1-2 points) Exceeds (3 points) Timely submission of Weekly Activity Log Did not submit Weekly Activity Log by the end of the day, Friday at 11:59pm.
+Submitted Weekly Activity Log by the end of the day, Friday at 11:59pm.

-Hour-by-hour log Student did not indicate Student indicated the Student clearly the research activities research activities indicated the that occurred on an hour- that occurred on an activities that to-hour basis each day of hour-to-hour basis, occurred each day the week. but some log entries of the week on an were ambiguous or hour-to-hour basis. times and days were not always indicated.
-Weekly Activity Log Did not participate in Participated in Participated in shows student research project. research project, but research activity engaged in research did not sufficiently and described project describe what was activity thoroughly done that week or and clearly spent a student did not reasonable amount accomplish a of time engaged in reasonable amount research activity. of research activity.
+TTerry has been les Stadaut did wat in dia sta St. 1 C4

+Hour-by-hour log Student did not indicate Student indicated Student clearly

+the research activities the research indicated the

+that occurred on an activities that activities that

+hour-to-hour basis each occurred on an occurred each day

+day of the week. hour-to-hour basis, of the week on an

+but some log entries hour-to-hour basis.

+were ambiguous or

+times and days were

+not always

+indicated.

+Weekly Activity Log Did not participate in Participated in Participated in

+shows student research project. research project, but research activity

+engaged in research did not sufficiently and described

+project describe what was activity

+done that week or thoroughly and

+student did not clearly spent a

+accomplish a reasonable amount

+reasonable amount of time engaged in

+of research activity. research activity.